PMGH/PMGH/README.md

 ### Hi there 👋 I'm Peter.

-I'm a Software Developer from Scotland working for [Ooni](https://www.ooni.com).
+I'm a Senior Software Developer from Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿

+I am experienced with TypeScript, React, Next.js, and Ruby on Rails.

+I've worked in eCommerce for [Ooni](https://ooni.com), the Care Industry for [CareSourcer](https://www.caresourcer.com/), and FinTech for [Experian](https://www.experian.co.uk/) and Castlight Financial (who were acquired by Experian).

 <!--
 **PMGH/PMGH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.